Issactly/MECHA-Pre-Alpha/README.md

 - Player now has a general Instructional UI will be updated soon to always display only necessary info
 - Player can enter and exit pod with correct camera positioning!!!
-- Player now has min and max camera zoom values (considering setting a permanant distance) as well as an offset only visible when outside of various menus
+- Player now has min and max camera zoom values (considering setting a static distance) as well as an offset only visible when outside of various menus
 -

 Up next: